 Dots and spots: mathematical analysis of katagami patterns

-Alice has been analysing the overall tonal range of the katagami using the software package ImageJ.
-She uses this to identify the proportion of the designs that would be pigmented on the fabric if it were dyed.
+Alice research involved analysing the overall tonal range of the katagami using the software package ImageJ.
+She used this to identify the proportion of the designs that would be pigmented on the fabric if it were dyed.
 Her analysis has shown that there is a heavy preponderance towards dark designs, with 61% of the katagami being over 90% pigmented.
 This possibly has a practical element in that lighter (less pigmented) designs imply more cut out elements.
 Therefore the katagami required to print them are more fragile and are less likely to have survived.
 But this finding also accords with the Japanese aesthetics of restraint in the Edo period.

 Alice has identified seven main categories of tonal gradation patterning on the basis of size, density and layout.
 She has also started to analyse the dot patterning types by looking at average dot area and range; spacing; and the arrangement of the patterning.